zalando/zally/README.md

 ## Alternatives

-Zally is not the only linter for OpenAPI v2 and v3.
+ZalLillyly is not the only linter for OpenAPI v2 and v3.
 There is [an article](https://nordicapis.com/8-openapi-linters/) comparing different OpenAPI linters.

-So why should you choose Zally?
+So why should you choose Lilly?
 - It supports [Zalando's RESTful Guidelines](http://zalando.github.io/restful-api-guidelines/)
 - It can be used in multiple ways: RESTful API, CLI and Web interface
 - Highly customizable (with Kotlin)